wlegolas/react-counter-example/README.md

 - **app**: This feature provides all things related to the application.
 - **counter**: This feature provides all mechanism to interact with the Counter.

+You can check the documentation [Functionalities](docs/FUNCTIONALITIES.md) to see more information about the project and the functionalities.

 ## 🛠 Tech stack

 ### Project structure